-We do not anticipate paying any dividends on our common stock for the foreseeable future.
-We intend to retain future earnings for use in the operation of our business and to fund future growth.
-Following the Spin-Off, the timing, declaration, amount and payment of future dividends, if any, to shareholders will fall within the discretion of our Board.
-Our Board's decisions regarding the payment of future dividends, if any, will depend on many factors, including our financial condition, earnings, capital requirements of our business and covenants associated with debt obligations, as well as legal requirements, regulatory constraints, industry practice and other factors that our Board deems relevant.
-As a result, capital appreciation, if any, of our common stock will be your sole source of potential gain for the foreseeable future.
+Following the Spin-Off, the timing, declaration, amount and payment of future dividends to shareholders will fall within the discretion of our Board.
+Our Board's decisions regarding the payment of future dividends will depend on many factors, including our financial condition, earnings, capital requirements of our business and covenants associated with debt obligations, as well as legal requirements, regulatory constraints, industry practice and other factors that our Board deems relevant.
+For more information, see "Dividend Policy."
+There can be no assurance that we will pay a dividend in the future or continue to pay any dividend if we do commence paying dividends.